ijo-sm/meta/concepts/dashboard.md

 # Dashboard
 The dashboard serves as the controller for [machines](./machine.md) as well as an interface for users.
 Thus it can be seen as the brains of IJO.
+The dashboard acts as maximal node of a hierarchical tree structure, where all lower nodes are machine instances.
+This makes it possible for machines to, using containerization, run in other machines.